aheckmann/node-gameroom/README.md

   - Client-side events
     - gameplayerid(uid)
-      - uid: unique id of the current player
+      - uid: unique id of the current player (you)
     - gamejoin(uid, totalPlayers)
       - uid: unique id of player that just joined (could be same as gameplayerid)
       - totalPlayers: total number of players in the gameroom
     - gamecountdown(count)
-      - count: (int)
+      - count: (int) If you specify a countdown on the server, all clients are notified each second: (10, 9, 8, ...)
+This is useful if you need your players to wait a certain amount of time before the game starts.
-    - gamestart
+    - gamestart - Signals the start of the game.
     - gametimer(timer)
-      - timer: (int) sent once per second
+      - timer: (int) Sent once per second along with the number of seconds left in the game.
-    - gameover
+    - gameover - Auto sent when the gametimer runs out or whenever you want.
+Ends the game.

   - Server-side events
     - // ...